High, Wide and Handsome: Reception

 Frank S. Nugent of The New York Times wrote: "A richly produced, spectacular and melodious show, it moves easily into the ranks of the season's best and probably is as good an all-around entertainment as we are likely to find on Broadway this summer."
+The Film Daily also gave a positive review and predicted that the film would be a box office success.
+It praised the "astute" direction of Mamoulian, "the wide range" of Kern's music, the technical achievement of the cinematography and the effectiveness and suitability of the performers.

+Modern Screen’s Leo Townsend described the film as "the year's most puzzling picture", and explained, "Listed as a musical, it contains bits of everything, from industrial drama to downright melodrama.
+It starts out as a comedy, with Irene Dunne, of all people, dancing in a medicine show."
+He dismissed the musical contributions of Jerome Kern and wrote that the "score contains no outstanding numbers", but commented positively about the performances : "Irene Dunne is not at her best when she's called upon to sing, but she handles her acting assignment ably.
+Randolph Scott turns in one of his best performances as the young farmer, and Dorothy Lamour is good as a purveyor of torch ballads."

 Variety reported that the film had "too much Hollywood hokum" and that it "flounders as it progresses, and winds up in a melodramatic shambles of fisticuffs, villainy and skullduggery which smacks of the serial film school."

 Harrison's Reports called it "very good mass entertainment" with "delightful" music but a story that was "very weak."

 Russell Maloney of The New Yorker wrote: "Mamoulian's handling of the story leaves something to be desired (he's pretty preoccupied with apple blossoms and hillsides) but the general effect of the picture is pleasant."

 Writing for Night and Day in 1937, Graham Greene gave the film a poor review, characterizing it as "two hours of [a] long, dumb and dreary picture."
 Greene noted that the Hollywood aesthetics attributable to Mamoulian made the film unrealistic and improbable.

 Film historian Marc Spergel writes that contemporary reviews "were generally favorable, if not enthusiastic.
 Commercially, the film did poorly, especially for its high production cost, and has since slid virtually into oblivion."